Professor Helen King

 Impact and engagement

 In 2012 I co-organised a conference bringing together people from many disciplines, including midwives, to discuss narrative and birthing.
 I have published on the history of pain, drawing on comparative studies of modern sufferers from chronic pain.
 For the impact of classical studies on improving the understanding of patients’ needs, see my short film on the healing power of Greek and Roman tales and my 2014 piece in The Lancet.
+I wrote a piece on Agnodice, the 'first midwife', for the February 2015 issue of The Practising Midwife.

 I enjoy working with the wider public too, and co-led a Martin Randall Travel cruise with the theme 'Ancient Greek Philosophy and Medicine' as well as speaking on one of the company's weekend events on the nature of history.
 In September 2013 I led a history of medicine tour of Italy for the second time, and will be doing so again in 2015.